Robust Multivariate Functional Control Chart: Simulation Study

-Figure \ref{fi_results_1}-\ref{fi_results_3} display for Scenario 0, Scenario 1 and Scenario 2, respectively, as a function of the severity level $SL$, the mean FAR ($SL=0$) or TDR ($SL\neq0$) for each OC condition OC E and OC P, contamination level C1, C2 and C3 and contamination model Out E and Out P.
+Figure \ref{fi_results_1} through \ref{fi_results_3} display for Scenario 0, Scenario 1, and Scenario 2, respectively, the mean FAR and TDR as a function of the severity level $SL$, at each OC condition type, contamination model and contamination level, as reported in Table \ref{tab_sim}.